Critical Lab Values to Monitor in Dysphagia

 2) Albumin and Prealbumin:

-These are not necessarily good nutrition markers, as studies have shown that a decreased intake does not always equal a decrease in these lab values.
-Additionally, an increase in intake is not equal to an increase in values.
+These are not good nutrition markers, and they should not be used as criteria for malnutrition.
+Studies have shown that a decreased intake does not equal a decrease in these lab values, and that they reflect the body’s inflammatory response versus the nutritional status.
+A recent increase in oral intake does not equal an increase in values.
 Albumin and Prealbumin are influenced by many factors other than intake.
 Albumin is “the most flawed marker,” per Bahn’s (2006) review.

 I noticed in Mills & Ashford’s (2008) review of laboratory assessments, they stated: “nutritional status has been closely tied to the strength of the immune system (p.
 132).”
 However, they potentially incorrectly used only albumin as the marker of nutritional status.
 They noted that an aspirating patient who is normally hydrated, but has an albumin of 2.0, may have a weakened immune response and could develop infection faster than a similar patient with normal albumin.
 This is likely true and acknowledges that albumin is artificially elevated in a dehydrated patient, but it leaves out a host of other factors that can influence albumin and even prealbumin.
 Here are the normal values, half-lives, and some more of the factors that influence results: